albfernandez/javadbf/README.md

 JavaDBF also comes handy when it is required to transfer data between applications which do not have a common data format.
 Java developers often come across such situations when they are asked to share data with spreadsheet application.

+#News and changes in version 1.0.0

+## Possible breaking changes

+JavaDBF 1.0.0 is the first release considered stable.
+It has a lot of improvements and is almost compatible with old code.
+But there are some small changes that may break your code:

+* Numeric and Double types (N and F) are now returned as BigDecimal instead of Double.
+* DBFException is now a RuntimeException, not need to explictitly catch or rethrow, but yo can if you wish.
+* Character data is now trimmed tailing white spaces.
+You can disable it calling reader.setTrimRightSpaces(false)

+## News
+* Support for dbase Level 7 databases.
+* Support for new field types.
+  * Support for memo text and binary types (M, B, G, P) via external file (fpt or dbt)
+  * Support for varchar (V) fields
+  * Support for double (O) fields
+  * Support for double (B) fields
+  * Support for long character (up to 65534 bytes) fields

 #Getting and Installing

 Obtain the latest version of JavaDBF from release page at github.